The First Impression Problem: Internal Bias Triggers Overthinking in Reasoning Models: Interpretability Analysis

-Figure \ref{fig:attention_fig1} shows the model generally pays low attention to the question section during most of the reasoning process (other tokens).
-However, on reflection tokens, it exhibits a sharp increase in the normalized attention score on the input question, more than four times its original level.
+Figure \ref{fig:attention_fig1} shows the model generally pays low attention to the question section during most of the reasoning process, while upon reflections it exhibits a sharp increase to more than four times its original level.
 Although attention to previous intermediate results also increases, the proportion of attention allocated to the question section still rises significantly.
-This gives rise to the involvement of internal bias in the model’s decision on whether to initiate further reflection.
-The error bars indicate that, in certain scenarios, the attention scores assigned to the question can be even higher than those allocated to the intermediate results, as illustrated in Figure~\ref{fig:attention_example}.
+Figure \ref{fig:attention_fig2} shows the layer-wise ratio of group-level scores $S_G^c$ for tokens in reflection steps versus other tokens.
+A sharp increase in attention to question tokens occurs in the middle-to-later layers, where the model engages in active reasoning \citep{NEURIPS2024_1bd359b3,wendler-etal-2024-llamas}.
+These attention patterns may reactivate internal bias during the model’s decision on whether to initiate further reflection and lead to overthinking.